Hello, I will be glad to share with you a few interesting tools that I use in QA work to make developer’s life a little bit more difficult.

 Works with cookies.
 You can add, delete, edit, search, protect and block cookies.

 In any incomprehensible situation you should clean cache.
 That is the first commandment of a QA.
-Clear cache plugin helps you with it making your browser clean.
+The Clear Cache plugin assists you in this by cleaning your browser.

 This is an awesome tool for mocking over a frontend developer.
-It will help you and your designers’ team to watch developer’s buttheart meanwhile you can check correspondence markups and layouts.
+It will help you and your design team to oversee the developer’s work while you check for corresponding markups and layouts.

 Plugin uses dummy data for one user, but you can add more users and customize their data on settings page.
-Thanks Serhiy Zhovnir for sharing it.
+Special thanks to Serhiy Zhovnir for sharing this

 Let it be all useful plugins that I use in my work.
 But we have also a few more helpful default browser features we can’t miss.